 - Secure and confidential ‘evergreen’ storage;

-- Compliance with DECC’s regulations for the retention and provision of seismic data (licence ‘records’);
+- Compliance with OGA’s regulations for the retention and provision of seismic data (licence ‘records’);

 - Data distribution to partners by operators; and